go-bai/go-dnat/README.md

 COMMANDS:
-   append      append a rule to the end of nat chain if it does not exist delete      delete a rule by id list, ls    list all rules get         get one rule by id sync        sync rules to local machine version, v  print version help, h     Shows a list of commands or help for one command
+   append      append a rule to the end of nat chain if it does not exist delete      delete a rule by id get         get one rule by id list, ls    list all rules masquerade  append or delete masquerade rule sync        sync rules to local machine version, v  print version help, h     Shows a list of commands or help for one command